-The Council ensures that all property, plant and equipment required to be measured at fair value is revalued every five years.
-The last such valuation was carried out by the Council's own valuers who carried out an independent valuation of the Council's property assets as at 31 March 2014.
+The Council ensures that all property, plant and equipment required to be measured at fair value is revalued at least every five years.
+All valuations were carried out by the Council's in-house valuers.
 Valuations of land and buildings were carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institute of Chartered Surveyors.
-The Council's Operations Manager, Asset and Property, who carried out the asset valuation in 2013/14, has confirmed that all valuations reflect impairment and depreciation where appropriate.
+The basis for valuation of non-current assets is set out in the Statement of Accounting Policies.